 Why the Hair Coloring duration is complicated?

 Although the general rule of thumb is anywhere from 4 to 8 weeks, it can vary depending on the dye you use.
-As hair color dyes are made with chemical ingredients, such as PPD and ammonia, coloring it too often can lead to dry and dull hair, while overdoing it can lead to breakage, brittle strands, split ends, and whatnot.
+As hair color dyes are made with chemical ingredients, such as PPD and ammonia, coloring it too often can lead to dry and dull hair, while overdoing it can lead to breakage, brittle strands, split ends, and so on.